Do You Need A Michigan Resident Agent?

 The resident agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Michigan.
 This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or Michigan resident agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-How do you change a resident agent?
+How do you change a resident agent in Michigan?